NishchayAnand/software-engineering/System Design/Case Study 1. TinyURL/Notes.md

 ## Non-Functional Requirements

 1. **Availability:** The system should ensure that users can always access the shortened URLs.

-<span style="color: cyan">In a system like TinyURL, is consistency more important than availability?</span>

 2. **Low latency:** The system should fetch the long URL and redirect users instantly.